Take inspiration from these living room design ideas that will inspire you to become minimalistic.

 Read more: Modern living room ideas

 3. Go dark or go home

-You don’t always have to choose light colours.
+Creating a minimalistic home design doesn’t mean that you always have to choose light colours.
 If white walls aren’t your cup of tea, go dark.
 But remember, if you’re painting your home or buying living room furniture pieces in a darker hue, opt for minimal decor.
 If that’s too much, consider painting a feature wall first before going all out.
 Or you can opt for the best of both worlds: black and white interior.

 4. Set a focal point